NEU-ABLE-LAB/able-workflow-copier/template/docs/docs/overview/tree.snippet.md

 9. Rule scripts that can run in the Snakemake global conda environment.
 10. Tests for rule scripts that require the {{ package_name }} core conda environment, `config["CONDA"]["ENVS"]["DOCS"]`.
 11. Rule scripts that require the {{ package_name }} core conda environment, `config["CONDA"]["ENVS"]["DOCS"]`.
+12. Data copied from an external source in a non-standard format.
+This folder may be a symlink to another location on disk.
+13. Temporary data storage for intermediate workflow steps.
+14. Processed data ready for reporting, feature extraction, or modeling.
+15. Raw data in a standardized format.